 The example

 The best way to show the differences in the setups is to create simulations for each model with as similar setups as possible.
-So, for comparison, this is the settings that are the same for the different models:
+So, for comparison, this is the settings that are the same for the different models:- A two-phase system

 - A multi-component liquid phase with water (H2O) and methanol (CH4O)